x34a/KRelay/README.md

 ![Screenshot](images/image.png)

 ### Issues
-If there are any updates/problem, upon an issue.
+If there are any updates/problems, open an issue.

 ### Known Bugs
 - Not starting proxy\